The University of Technology Sydney’s (UTS) new Central Academic Hub, designed by FJMT, has opened to the public.

 “Our decade-long campus redevelopment has revolutionised teaching and learning, allowing us to deliver practice-oriented programs to prepare graduates for the workplaces of today and tomorrow.
 UTS Central is the confident and contemporary embodiment of that educational evolution.
 It reflects not only our experimentation and innovation over the last five years, but all we’ve learned in the 30 years since UTS was founded.”

-The double helix staircase
+The double helix staircase by Active Metal

 - A Reading Room with three-storey atrium, overlooking Alumni Green